School of Nursing

 • Promote the development of leadership qualities, and

-1. Achievement of a cumulative GPA of 3.5 in all LSUHSC School of Nursing course work, after completion of Sophomore II (traditional BSN) or Block II (CARE) semesters, with no grade less than a "B" in any course.
+1. Achievement of a cumulative GPA of 3.5 in all LSUHSC-NO School of Nursing coursework, after completion of Junior II (Traditional BSN) or Block II (CARE) semesters, with no grade less than a "B" in any course.

 2. Submission of a completed MUSES Program application.

-3. Submission of a 250 word goal statement related to a research or evidence-based practice project you would like to conduct as part of their MUSES experience.
+3. Submission of a 250-word goal statement related to a research topic of interest to be conducted as part of their MUSES experience.

-4. Submission of two letters of recommendation from LSUHNO- SON Faculty.
+4. Submission of two letters of recommendation from LSUHSC-NO-SON Faculty.

 If interested in applying for the MUSES Program, please contact: